JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

 tie `rx2_m_axis_rst` **LOW** and `rx2_m_axis_tready` **HIGH**; `global_rst` is
 the OR of every channel reset, so an asserted or floating one holds the whole design in reset forever and the host simply sees no pulses.
-Tie `dwd_tx1_m_axis_tready` **HIGH** as well: this design has no `tx1_s_axis` port to consume software's writes to that channel, so without it the priming write below blocks on the very port it is meant to unblock.
+Tie `dwd_tx1_m_axis_tready` **HIGH** as well: this design has no `tx1_s_axis` port to consume software's writes to that channel, so without it the priming write blocks on the very port it is meant to unblock.

-## CS16 is the design's own packing

-Deepwave specifies `I = tdata[15:0]; Q = tdata[31:16]` — identical to this
+**CS16 is this design's own packing.** Deepwave specifies `I = tdata[15:0]; Q = tdata[31:16]` — identical to this project.
+A CS16 buffer is
-project's convention.
-A CS16 buffer is interleaved little-endian `int16`, so four bytes of an `np.int16` buffer **are** one 32-bit AXIS beat.
-Conversion is `np.frombuffer(raw, '<i2')` and `.tobytes()`: a reinterpret, never a conversion, with no byte swapping anywhere.
+interleaved little-endian `int16`, so four bytes of an `np.int16` buffer **are** one 32-bit AXIS beat: `np.frombuffer(raw, '<i2')` and `.tobytes()` are reinterprets, never conversions, with no byte swapping anywhere.
 A 40-byte record or control frame is exactly ten CS16 elements.

-## Thresholds are scaled, and amplitude is capped

-The easiest thing for a host program to get wrong. `threshold_high`/`threshold_low` are compared against `power_t`, which carries **12 fractional bits**, so the integer on the wire is `power × 4096` — see the threshold-scaling note in section 2. `airt_pdw_test.POWER_SCALE` derives that factor from `POWER_FRAC_BITS`, which `top.py` exports straight from `power_t.frac_bits` — so it is the design's number, not a host-side copy of it.

-It fails silently in both directions: 4096× too small is crossed by the noise floor and the detector declares one endless pulse; 4096× too large is never crossed and the device looks dead.
-Both present as "the hardware is broken".

-The same scaling caps amplitude near **1024** (`MAX_AMPLITUDE`), since `threshold_high` and the record's `peak_power` are both `uint32_t` holding `power × 4096`. `build_config` refuses anything larger rather than letting it wrap, and `--dry-run` prints thresholds in both raw and power units so the factor is visible before a frame is ever sent.

 ## Bring-up order

 The two reset domains exist for this sequence, and it is not optional:

-1. nothing activated — all resets asserted, buffers draining
+1. nothing activated — all resets asserted, buffers draining;
-2. `activateStream(TX,0)` **alone** — control block live, datapath still held
+2. `activateStream(TX,0)` **alone** — control block live, datapath still held;
-3. write one `pdw_ctrl_t` frame — config lands, datapath still held
+3. write one `pdw_ctrl_t` frame — config lands, datapath still held;
-4. activate RX0, RX1, TX1 — datapath starts **already configured**
+4. activate RX0, RX1, TX1 — datapath starts **already configured**.

-Step 4 is the payoff, and it also gives the capture loop its RX0/RX1 lockstep for free: because `global_rst` is the OR, nothing is emitted until every stream is open, so both streams start empty whatever order they activate in.

-Hold reset at least `RST_MIN_HOLD_CYCLES` (16448, ≈132 µs at 125 MHz) before
+Step 4 also gives the capture loop its RX0/RX1 lockstep for free: because `global_rst` is the OR, nothing is emitted until every stream is open, so both streams start empty whatever order they activate in.
+Hold reset at least `RST_MIN_HOLD_CYCLES` (16448, ≈132 µs at 125 MHz) before re-activating.
-re-activating — the drain is only as fast as the data (see **Reset**).

 ## Framing, without an end-of-burst on receive

 `writeStream` produces a `tlast` cycle via `SOAPY_SDR_END_BURST`, which is how the control frame gets framed. **`readStream` surfaces no such marker**, so the receive side is framed by counting: records are a fixed 40 bytes, and each record's `pkt_samples` gives the exact length of the packet that follows it.

-That works because `pkt_samples` is the **true on-wire length** — it is written from `n_pushed`, which counts only beats that actually entered the FIFO, so even a packet that lost beats to a full FIFO stays length-accurate and one damaged packet cannot desync the stream.
+That works because `pkt_samples` is the **true on-wire length** — written from `n_pushed`, which counts only beats that actually entered the FIFO.

 Counting only works while the count is trustworthy, and nothing here
 re-synchronises: one lost or extra byte makes every later read garbage that still looks exactly like data.
-So every record goes through `validate_record` before it is acted on. `channel` and `padding` are **four bytes of known zero** in every record, which is the cheapest desync detector available; `pkt_samples` must equal `pulse_width` (they are equal while the margins are unbuilt — two independently-transmitted fields that must agree) and must fit inside `PKT_FIFO_DEPTH`; `toa` must advance; and `status_flags` must carry no undefined bit and no `pkt_fifo_full`, which a delivered record cannot have.
+So every record goes through `validate_record` before it is acted on. `channel` and `padding` are **four bytes of known zero** in every record, the cheapest desync detector available; `pkt_samples` must equal `pulse_width` (two independently-transmitted fields that must agree while the margins are unbuilt) and must fit inside `PKT_FIFO_DEPTH`; `toa` must advance;
+and `status_flags` must carry no undefined bit and no `pkt_fifo_full`, which a delivered record cannot have.
 Without this the first thing the script does with a slipped stream is allocate `2 × pkt_samples` of memory from it.

 ## The TX1 replay leg can wedge the packet path